Not sure where to begin? Connect with a peer!

 Email Jesselynn

-Meet Pompano Beach Fire Rescue Therapy K9- BB
+Meet BB | Pompano Beach Fire Rescue's Therapy K9

 BB joined the Pompano Beach Peer Support Team in December 2020.
 His Handler is Theresa Mackie.
 BB is a registered Certified Therapy Dog as well an AKC Urban Good Citizen.
 BB visits first responders during stressful situations spreading happiness and smiles.
 When BB is not on duty, he loves cuddles on the couch and chasing iguanas out of his mom's garden.